 23. Lesser Jacana

 The lesser jacana is a unique species of bird found in the Jacanidae family.
-It is the only species in the genus Microparra, which means that it does not belong to any other species within this genus.
+It is the only species in the genus Microparra, meaning it does not belong to any other species.

 This species is found mainly in South and Southeast Asia, inhabiting wetlands and shallow lakes.
 These birds have a distinctive appearance, with bright yellow legs and a black crest.

-They are also characterized by a large yellow wing patch, while their bodies are black and white.
-The lesser jacana has a very strong beak that is used for foraging in shallow waters, as they mainly feed on insects, small fish, and aquatic plants.
+A large yellow wing patch also characterizes them, while their bodies are black and white.
+The lesser jacana has a powerful beak used for foraging in shallow waters, mainly feeding on insects, small fish, and aquatic plants.

-Their breeding season is usually during the summer months when they build their nests close to the water’s edge.
-The female is known to lay up to three eggs, which she incubates for a period of three weeks.
+Their breeding season is usually during summer when they build their nests close to the water’s edge.
+The female is known to lay up to three eggs, which she incubates for three weeks.

-The chicks are born precocial, meaning they are able to leave the nest and feed on their own soon after hatching.
+The chicks are born precocial, meaning they can leave the nest and feed themselves soon after hatching.

-The lesser jacana is considered to be of least concern when it comes to endangerment, but its population is still declining due to the loss of wetland habitats and the introduction of predatory species.
+The lesser jacana is considered to be of least concern regarding endangerment.
+However, its population is still declining due to the loss of wetland habitats and the introduction of predatory species.

-Consequently, conservation efforts are important to ensure the continued survival of this species.
+Consequently, conservation efforts are essential to ensure the continued survival of this species.

 Kingdom | Animalia |